LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    :- coinductive(comember/2).

-Logtalk support for coinductive predicates is experimental and requires a backend Prolog compiler with minimal support for cyclic terms.
+Logtalk support for coinductive predicates is experimental and requires a :term:`backend Prolog compiler` with minimal support for cyclic terms.
 The value of the read-only :ref:`coinduction flag <flag_coinduction>` is set to ``supported`` for the backend Prolog compilers providing that support.

 .. _predicates_defining: